fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 ```

 This function is a callable message that can be called by a human or by another contract.
-Third line get's the callers address and fourth passes it to the `terminate_contract` that removes that contract's instance along with it's occupied storage and returns the deposit to the caller.
+Third line gets the callers address and fourth passes it to the `terminate_contract` that removes that contract's instance along with it's occupied storage and returns the deposit to the caller.

 What is the problem here?
 Well, anyone can call into this function, meaning anyone can wipe our precious contract and get back the deposit.